-The closing character of any set of paired punctuation must be kept with the preceding character, and the same applies to all forms of wide comma and full stop.
-This line break class contains the following characters plus any characters of General\Category Pe in the Unicode Character Database.
+The closing character of any set of paired punctuation should be kept with the preceding character, and the same applies to all forms of wide comma and full stop.
+This is desirable, even when there are intervening space characters, so as to prevent the appearance of a bare closing punctuation mark at the head of a line.
+The CL line break class contains the following characters plus any characters of General_Category Pe in the Unicode Character Database.

 30013002 IDEOGRAPHIC COMMAIDEOGRAPHIC FULL STOP

 FE11 PRESENTATION FORM FOR VERTICAL IDEOGRAPHIC COMMA

 FE12 PRESENTATION FORM FOR VERTICAL IDEOGRAPHIC FULL STOP

 FE50 SMALL COMMA

 FE52 SMALL FULL STOP

-FFOC FULLWIDTH COMMA
+FF0C FULLWIDTH COMMA

 FFOE FULLWIDTH FULL STOP

 FF61 HALFWIDTH IDEOGRAPHIC FULL STOP

 FF64 HALFWIDTH IDEOGRAPHIC COMMA

+CM: Attached Characters and Combining Marks (VB) (Non toilorship)

-CM: Attached Characters and Combining Marks (XB)
+CM: Attached Characters and Combining Marks (XB) (Non-tailorable)